3D Sensing Technologies and Multi-Sensor Fusion

 Enhanced Accuracy in Measurement

-Combining data from different sensors allows for cross-validation and error correction, resulting in increased accuracy in measurement tasks.
+Combining data from different sensors helps check for mistakes and fix them, leading to more accurate measurements.
 By leveraging the strengths of each sensor, multi-sensor fusion systems can achieve higher precision and reduce measurement errors.

 Improved Reliability in Data Acquisition